East London Early Years and Schools Partnership

 Your application will be short listed, and you may be invited to interview at our lead school, Kaizen primary school.

-The interview process will consist of an observation, an individual interview with leaders from across our Alliance of schools, a numeracy and a literacy test (equivalent to Year 6 outcomes), an opportunity for you to ask any questions and possibly a group task and will last for the duration of a morning.
+The interview process will consist of an individual interview with leaders from across our Alliance of schools, during which you will present a planned session and talk through your intentions and activities and a chance for you to ask any questions.

 How school placements work